Korea Travel · Souvenir Guide

 - Sweet, with zero added sugar.
 Sweeteners such as stevia replicate the familiar mellow sweetness of Korean coffee mix — without the sugar.
 A modern detail older relatives also tend to appreciate.

 - Built-in discovery moments.
-Each stick carries one of 40 different fortune messages on the back.
+Each stick carries a different fortune message on the back.
 One rare Golden Stick is hidden in every box.
 Small touches that make the gift more memorable than another bag of snacks.

 - Only available in Korea.
 Sold exclusively at Korean duty-free.
 Not on Amazon, not at your local Korean grocery — which is exactly what makes it a real "I brought this back from Korea" gift.